jonnonz1/nz-statute-book/acts/public/1981/food-act-1981.md

   (a) where the Director-General granted the exemption, notify the Director-General; or (b) where a territorial authority granted the exemption, notify that territorial authority,— (3) Every person commits an offence against this Act who, being the holder of an exemption, fails to comply with the requirements of subsection (1) or subsection (2).
-(4) Every individual who commits an offence against subsection (3) is liable,— (a) in any case where the court is satisfied that the individual intended to commit the offence, to a fine not exceeding $2,000:
+(4) Every individual who commits an offence against subsection (3) is liable on conviction,— (a) in any case where the court is satisfied that the individual intended to commit the offence, to a fine not exceeding $2,000:
   (b) in any other case, to a fine not exceeding $1,000.
-(5) Every body corporate who commits an offence against subsection (3) is liable,— (a) in any case where the court is satisfied that the body corporate intended to commit the offence, to a fine not exceeding $10,000:
+(5) Every body corporate who commits an offence against subsection (3) is liable on conviction,— (a) in any case where the court is satisfied that the body corporate intended to commit the offence, to a fine not exceeding $10,000:
   (b) in any other case, to a fine not exceeding $2,000.